sara-nl/griddocs/source/Pages/Service/system_specifications/lsg_specs.rst

 User Interface
 ==============

 This is a virtual machine running on one of the Service Nodes; please be aware that this server's purpose is NOT to execute directly your programs.
+For local datasets every user has a default quota of 50GB, unless more is required for a specific purpose.
+Temporary datasets may be placed under the /scratch directory, which will be cleaned up periodically.
 Use instead Torque commands such us 'qsub' to submit your jobs to the Worker Nodes which have more CPU/Memory capacity.
 Thank you for your understanding.
 The VM specifications of the UI are:

   * Cores: 8
   * RAM: 16 GB